Funding changes in Idaho schools – “Keep kids in the classroom”

 "We really hope our parents will pay close attention to the students attendance," said Woolstenhulme.
 "If kids are sick, then absolutely, they should keep them home.
 But if they can work those parent family vacations around times when we're not in school...it's the very best way to help us help them be successful."

-Eastern Idaho public health encourages all parents to take the steps to keep their kids healthy.
+Eastern Idaho Public Health encourages all parents to take the steps to keep their kids healthy.

 "When you're going back to school, you might be put into a room with a bunch of kids that you don't know.
-A Teacher, you don't know," Eastern Idaho Public Health immunization specialist Mikki Sayer told Local News 8.
+A Teacher, you don't know," Eastern Idaho Public Health immunization specialist Nikki Sayer told Local News 8.
 "Immunizations, are really important to protect people, especially those people that can't get them.
 People who might be immunosuppressed."

 As your older kids head back to school, peer pressure can lead to issues keeping your student out of class as well.
 Especially, related to vaping and tobacco usage.